Solar, Heliospheric, and INterplanetary Environment (SHINE)

 ATTENTION: Proposers using the Collaborators and Other Affiliations template for more than 10 senior project personnel will encounter proposal print preview issues.
 Please see the Collaborators and Other Affiliations Information website for updated guidance.

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

-SHINE is an affiliation of researchers within the solar, interplanetary, and heliospheric communities, dedicated to promoting enhanced understanding of and predictive capabilities for solar disturbances that propagate to Earth.
-Proposals are solicited for research directly related to topics under consideration and discussion at workshops organized by SHINE.
-Information on current activities of SHINE may be found at the web site http://www.sec.noaa.gov/shine/
+The solar and heliospheric research communities are dedicated to promoting enhanced understanding of, and predictive capabilities for, solar disturbances that propagate to the Earth.
+Broad-based, grass-roots associations such as SHINE have developed to focus community effort on these scientific questions.
+Proposals are solicited for research directly related to topics under consideration and discussion at community workshops organized by SHINE.
+Information on the current activities of SHINE may be found at the following web site: http://www.shinecon.org